10 tips to make better use of your talents at work

 5. Take initiative

-Don't wait for someone to offer you opportunities to use and showcase your talent.
+Don't wait for someone to offer you opportunities to use and showcase your talents.
 Actively seek out projects or tasks within the organization in which you can use your skills.
 By taking initiative, you show that you are proactive and willing to grow.

 6. Communicate about your talents